 Leaderboards are an effective way to show an individual their progress against a business activity.
 A leaderboard is the visualization of staff performance against the business’ key metrics.
 This transparency of the raw score of activities and more importantly the progress towards the target increases employee productivity.

-Keeping track of all staff performance on all leaderboards means you can map your staff in quadrants related to their activities and outcomes in order to see who your star performers are, who needs coaching to higher levels of performance and who needs counselling about changing roles or changing behaviors.
+Keeping track of all staff performance on all leaderboards means you can map your staff in quadrants related to their activities and outcomes in order to see who your star performers are, who needs coaching to higher levels of performance, and who needs counseling about changing roles or changing behaviors.
 The Spinify Performance Grid comes preloaded with coaching advice.

-Data is a science not a a black art.
-Take sufficient time to really think about the metrics you set, how they align with the company strategic objectives and do some scenario planning on what happens if the metrics are achieved or not achieved.
+Data is a science, not a black art.
+Take sufficient time to really think about the metrics you set, how they align with the company’s strategic objectives, and do some scenario planning on what happens if the metrics are achieved or not achieved.
 Contingency planning is better than knee jerk reactions during the year.

 That said have a tool such as leaderboards allows a manager to run a new metric for a short period, determine the results, and adjust the metric or target as appropriate.